 3) There’s nothing to be afraid of

-Following on from number three, we really have to drive home the fact that cars aren’t something to be feared.
+Following on from number two, we really have to drive home the fact that cars aren’t something to be feared.
 If they were, we wouldn't have sold so many copies of our manuals over the years.
 Follow a few basic rules, and your car won't hurt you, and you won't hurt the car

 If you let the fear of working on your car get in the way, you’re going to lose out.
 Not only because you’re not simulating your brain and learning new things, point number one, but also because point number four...